mataroa-blog/mataroa/README.md

 and [Caddy](https://caddyserver.com/).

-A [server playbook](/docs/server-playbook.md) document is also available, based on Ubuntu 20.04.
+A [server playbook](/docs/server-playbook.md) document is also available, based on Ubuntu 20.04 LTS.

-Environment variables for production are defined both in `uwsgi.ini` (for uwsgi) and in `.envrc` (for manage.py commands such as migrations and cron management commands).
+Environment variables for production are defined both in `uwsgi.ini` (for uWSGI) and in `.envrc` (for manage.py commands such as migrations and cron management commands).

 Note that the deployment is not configured using nix and thus we install dependencies using `venv`.